mirochaj/ares/doc/index.rst

-.. glorb documentation master file, created by sphinx-quickstart on Mon Jul  8 08:48:22 2013.
+.. ares documentation master file, created by sphinx-quickstart on Mon Jul  8 08:48:22 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ARES
+*ares*
 ==============================
-The Accelerated Reionization Era Simulations (ARES) code was designed to rapidly generate models for the global 21-cm signal.
+The Accelerated Reionization Era Simulations (*ares*) code was designed to rapidly generate models for the global 21-cm signal.
 It can also be used as a 1-D radiative transfer code, stand-alone non-equilibrium chemistry solver, or global radiation background calculator.